RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_printing.md

 Before we dive into downloading all the files and starting the prints, it's important to be as prepared as possible.
 Nobody enjoys reprinting parts after the printer is already assembled and running.
 You'll need to choose the right material, ensure your printer is properly calibrated, and have the correct setup for printing.
 This all takes some time and effort, but it will save you plenty during the build and when using the printer, so try not to cut corners here.

-And one of the least important things—you, of course, need to choose your colour combination.
+And one of the least important things - you, of course, need to choose your colour combination.

+---
 # MATERIAL SELECTION
 {: .text-center }